General Education (Professional Education Undergraduate Majors)

 THEO-103 Introduction to Theology 3 Credits

 An introductory study of the subject matter and scope of Christian theology.
 Examination is made of philosophical presuppositions, definition is sought for theological terms, and articulation of theological concepts is encouraged.
 Particular attention is given to the doctrinal tenets of the Assemblies of God.
-(Required for all religion majors/meets Religion/Humanities for all majors).
-(School for Professional Studies Course).
+(Required for all MILD majors/meets Religion/Humanities for all majors).
+(Professional Education Course)

 Terms Typically Offered: Fall, Spring, and Summer.